Skip to main content

 • eat lots of sugary or starchy food and drink

-• get an injury or surgery on your teeth or gums
+• get an injury or have surgery on your teeth or gums

-• have a weakened immune system - this includes people having treatment such as steroid medicine or chemotherapy
+• have a weakened immune system - for example, because of chemotherapy or steroid medicine

 • have certain conditions, such as diabetes